 As part of our social mission we offer news and partnership content on an open, freely accessible basis.
 In addition, we have built the Pioneers Post Impact Library, a rich resource including hundreds of articles, videos, podcasts and special guides to help you do good business, better.
-As a subscriber, you can access our huge library of knowledge, insight and good practice from two decades of coverage of social enterprise and impact investment around the world (while you're supporting us as a social enterprise ourselves).
+As a subscriber, you can access this huge library of knowledge, insight and good practice from two decades of coverage of social enterprise and impact investment around the world (while you're supporting us as a social enterprise ourselves).

 Don't have a subscription to Pioneers Post yet?